fluid-project/handbook.floeproject.org/src/documents/ModalDialogs.md

 ## Why are Modal Interactions Typically Inaccessible?

-Modal interactions, not just dialogs, that force the user along a particular interaction path are often considered inaccessible.
+Modal interactions are often considered inaccessible.
 The most common issues are:

 1. Poor communication of intention (semantics) for assistive technologies - is it a dialog or just another paragraph?
-2. Improper handling of Focus control, allowing the user is able to access content intended to be blocked.
+2. Improper handling of focus control, allowing the user is able to access content intended to be blocked.
 3. Dialogs are not announced to assistive technologies.
 4. Unclear indication which content is blocked from interaction.
 5. Insufficient contrast between the dialog container and the outlying content - a faded background or alpha channel blending may not be sufficient contrast (Reference [WCAG 2.0 Contrast](https://www.w3.org/TR/UNDERSTANDING-WCAG20/visual-audio-contrast-contrast.html)).